 Don’t be fooled by the Donkey, unless you choose the Shai class. 🙂 Donkeys are adorable and so lovable, but harder to turn.
 Horses are easier to handle and most important, just as cute!
 (Some players have been known to defend their donkey’s prowess to the death… beware of such players, as they are deluded.)

 While you are at the <Stable Keeper>, you may want to purchase food for your horse (carrots) and pets (Cheap Feed).
-Horse Stamina and Health can be recovered for less expense by any <Stable Keeper>.
+Horse Health and Stamina (Power) can be recovered for 500 Silver per 1% by any <Stable Keeper>.

 ALERT!
 Don’t learn the hard way and drown your horse like I did! 🙂 Your mount does take damage!
 He will loose health from monsters hitting him and from drowning and falling off high places.
 If your mount dies, recover him at the <Stable Keeper>.